lip6/coriolis/documentation/_build/html/_sources/PythonTutorial/CgtScript.txt

 ~~~~~~~~~~~~~~~~~~~~~

 It is possible to add breakpoints inside a script by calling the ``Breakpoint.stop()``
 function.
-To be able to see exactly what has just been moficated, we must close the
+To be able to see exactly what has just been mofied, we must close the
 UpdateSession_ just before calling the breakpoint and reopen it just after.
 The ``Breakpoint.stop()`` function takes two arguments: